Langley Mill Academy is part of Djanogly Learning Trust.

 Think Deep: Home Learning Discovery Task

 We have designed 'Knowledge Organisers' that pupils use as working documents throughout their enquiry theme.
 It includes the ten sticky knowledge questions, vocabulary for driver and enhancer subjects, and a selection of supporting visuals.
 A key component of the Knowledge Organiser is the 'Home Learning Discovery Task' which is set to the children at the mid-point of the enquiry, in week 5.
-This is an opportunity for pupils to pursue further learning at home from three suggested points of enquiry or tasks, in which they will be thinking deeply about a particular subject area and working creatively to produce a quality piece of homework.
-This work will be valued in school and displayed alongside our classroom enquiry display.

 Enrichment